Ultrafast Laser-Fabricated Fluoride Glass Waveguides with Exceptionally High Positive Refractive Index Change for Mid-Infrared Integrated Optics: Materials and Methods

 The final composition of the glass that was chosen to inscribe waveguides was: $51.3 ZrF_4\-~19 BaF_2\-~3AlF_3\-~19.45\-~NaF\-~0.5ErF_3\-~1.75YbF_3\-~5CeF_3$ (mol\%), where the rare-earth elements were doped to use the generated waveguides as gain-medium for an erbium chip laser.
 Such a composition will not produce an IR edge absorption shift affecting the transparency compared to a ZBLAN glass~\cite{MOYNIHAN198125}.
 The glasses were prepared using the conventional melt-quenching technique at Le Verre Fluore's industrial facility in Brittany, France.

-A Pharos femtosecond laser system (Light Conversion), operating at a central wavelength of 1030~nm, with a pulse duration of 240~fs and a repetition rate of 50~kHz, was used to inscribe the waveguides.
+A Pharos femtosecond laser system (Light Conversion), operating at a central wavelength of 1030~nm, circularly polarized, with a pulse duration of 240~fs and a repetition rate of 50~kHz, was used to inscribe the waveguides.
 As reported previously, lower repetition rates provide an optimised inscription window for multiscan waveguides in fluoride glasses~\cite{Bellouard04,Fernandez2022}.
 To account for the different glass composition, a parameter scan was conducted with repetition rates ranging from 1 to 250 kHz.
 It was found that also 50 kHz to be ideal for producing high positive index change waveguides in the amended composition.
-Introducing a precise amount of spherical aberration by detuning the coverslip compensation collar position of the focusing objective (Olympus, LUCPlan FL N, 0.6 NA, 40X) helped in maximising the achievable index change of the waveguides~\cite{Fernandez2022, Fernandez2022_APLPh}.
-We found that a 500~$\mu$m collar position was optimal for an inscription depth of 170~$\mu$m.
+Introducing a precise amount of spherical aberration by detuning the coverslip compensation collar position of the focusing objective (Olympus, LUCPlan FL N, 0.6 NA, 40X) helped in maximising the achievable index change of the waveguides.
+Spherical aberration assisted waveguide inscription is a successful technique~\cite{Fernandez2022, Fernandez2022_APLPh} to induce elemental migration due to thermal gradient of the focal spot within a dielectric medium.
+The underlying mechanism of this technique is explained both mathematically and geometrically in ~\cite{Song2011}, with further insights gained through laser-induced plasma imaging of the resulting thermal gradient, as detailed in ~\cite{Fernandez2015}.
+For the current study, we found that a 500~\textmu m collar position was optimal for an inscription depth of 170~\textmu m.
+A schematic of the fs-laser writing setup with the orientation of the X, Y, and Z axes is provided in Fig.~\ref{Setup}.